arch-r45/strataDB/README.md

 When we enter the get call, we immediately need to place a mutex lock to ensure our compaction thread does not delete the file and subsequent buffer block from disk before we have returned our value.
 Failure to do this will result in segmentation faults.

 Then we need to loop through our directory buffer in reverse.
 The reason for performing this loop in reverse is that our most up to date value of a given key comes from the most recent insertion.
 If you think of our buffer pool like a queue, we add new files to the end and we pop files from the front.
 The main idea is we are going from back to front, or from newest to oldest, whatever the best way to describe it is.
 We go through our records in our directory buffer and check to see if the key is in each record's hashmap.
-This is very efficient, because for each hashmap we check we have average of O(1) constant time lookups on each key, so our time complexity ends up being 0(N) * O(1) or just O(N) with N being the number of records in our directory buffer.
+This is very efficient, because for each hashmap we check we have an average of O(1) constant time lookups on each key, so our time complexity ends up being 0(N) * O(1) or just O(N) with N being the number of records in our directory buffer.
 However, the compaction algorithm ensures that N does not grow without bound, and everytime our file number gets above a certain threshold, it compacts the data together,  reducing the size of our directory buffer to some constant.
 This ends up making our time complexity closer to O(1) constant time depending on what kind of data we are dealing with.
 Also, because of compaction, we are constantly shifting our unique keys to the end of our directory buffer, further reducing our average time lookup of most keys.

 If we finish our loop, and don’t find any key, we know the value does not exist so we can return.
 If not, we grab our buffer memory location from our buffer pool manager, index into our array in our hashmap to grab our offset and byte size and perform our lookup.
 We have to help out our buffer pool before we return our value by releasing the pin the buffer pool set.
 We can do this by flipping the bit.
 Then we can release our mutex lock and return the value.